Mitch Rowland

-Mitchell Kristopher Rowland (born July 13, 1988) is an American songwriter and multi-instrumentalist, best known for his work as a touring guitarist and for co-writing songs on all three of Harry Styles' solo albums.
-"Watermelon Sugar," a song he co-wrote with Styles, Tyler Johnson, and Thomas Hull, was nominated for and won Best Pop Solo Performance at the 63rd Annual Grammy Awards in 2021.
+Mitchell Kristopher Rowland is an American songwriter and multi-instrumentalist, best known for his work as a touring guitarist and for co-writing songs on all three of Harry Styles's solo albums.
+"Watermelon Sugar", a song he co-wrote with Styles, Tyler Johnson, and Thomas Hull, was nominated for and won Best Pop Solo Performance at the 63rd Annual Grammy Awards in 2021.
 Rowland, along with Styles, Johnson, and Hull, also won the Brit Award for Song of the Year for "Watermelon Sugar" at the 2021 Brit Awards.

 Early life and education

 Rowland grew up 15 miles outside of Columbus, Ohio in the city of Dublin, Ohio.
 He played in the jazz band at Dublin Coffman High School.
 After attending college at the University of Cincinnati, he played drums for the indie rock band Lionel the Jailbird.
 After leaving Lionel the Jailbird, he played in the band Total Navajo with audio engineer Ryan Nasci.